NILodio/NILodio/README.md

 I'm a software developer from Colombia. 🇨🇴

-I currently live in Medellin, Comlombia.
+I currently live in Toronto, Canada.

 Full Stack Software Engineer👽️ passionate about sports and video games.🌎